BRAMPTON: Currency Exchange (Call 416-479-0834)

 There are many locations within Brampton than can help you convert your Canadian dollars to US dollars, or virtually any other tradable currency.
 However, most of these places will charge you more than you’d normally expect for conversions.
 Banks and large financial institutions often have hidden fees and extra costs that are excluded from the initial rate that they present.
 These inflated rates are a result of high overhead costs from having so many physical buildings and staffing requirements, resulting in the need for higher profit margins.
 What does this mean for you?
 Ultimately, it means that you’re not getting the best bang for your buck through the conventional banking system’s foreign exchange platform.

 The problem is that most individuals are unaware of alternative options, and feel as though carrying out exchange transactions with their bank is the only viable solution.
 Since currency exchange is a commodity service, this is where we come in with a better deal.
-Knightsbridge Foreign Exchange provides customers with guaranteed bank-beating rates.
+Knightsbridge Foreign Exchange provides customers with guaranteed bank-beating rates in Chatham-Kent and Brampton.
 On average our rates are 1-2% better than the banks and other leading financial institutions like credit unions.
 A combination of our low operating costs, streamlined business practices, and good relations with banks across the globe, allow us to provide extremely competitive rates for small businesses and individuals.

 Places Where You Can Find Foreign Exchange in Brampton